-The alignment reset simply combines the Object reset and the Heading reset at a single instant in time.
+The object reset simply combines alignment reset and the heading reset at a single instant in time.
 This has the advantage that all coordinate systems can be aligned with a single action.
 Keep in mind that the new global reference X-axis (heading) is defined by the object X-axis (to which XZ-plane you have aligned the LPMS).

-NOTE: Once this alignment reset is conducted, both calibrated data and orientation will be output with respect to the new S' coordinate frame.
+NOTE: Once this object reset is conducted, both calibrated data and orientation will be output with respect to the new S' coordinate frame.